 La Parroquia Potosina is one of the most well-known places to eat in San Luis Potosi City.
 It’s just a couple of blocks away from the main square.
 They serve breakfast, lunch, and dinner at reasonable prices.
 They also serve breakfast buffet Thursday through Sunday from 7 a.m. to 12 p.m.
 If you order a la carte, you have to try the enchiladas potosinas.
 They’re spicy corn tortillas filled with cheese and accompanied with beans, cream, and avocado, although they serve them with cecina (cured beef) in several places as well.

 For dessert, you can’t miss Chocolates Constanzo.
 They’re an institution in this Mexican capital.
 You can find several locations throughout the city, but one of the biggest is downtown.
 You will find all kinds of chocolate for all tastes.

 Where to Stay

-A good option would be Gran Hotel Concordia.
+A good option would be the Gran Hotel Concordia.
 It’s right in the heart of the Historic Center with access to several major attractions.
 Prices are very reasonable starting from 50 USD.
-This hotel is a historical protected building with all the facilities and services you expect from a modern hotel.
+This hotel is a protected historic building with all the facilities and services you expect from a modern hotel.
 They even provide transportation to/from the airport.

-Of course there are cheaper and pricier options at your disposal.
+Of course, there are cheaper and pricier options at your disposal.
 But for me, Gran Hotel Concordia does the job.
 You can’t go wrong with it.